larastan/larastan/docs/features.md

 In order for Larastan to recognize Model relationships:
 - the return type must be defined
 - the method must be `public`
-- the class argument must be a literal string (not a variable)
+- the relationship method argument must be a literal string (not a variable)

-- if the above conditions are not met, then adding the `@return` docblock can help
+If the above conditions are not met, then adding the `@return` docblock can help

 ```php
 /** @return BelongsTo<User, $this> */